Zak-Biawurbi/data-science-portfolio/README.md

 ### Each folder contains the relevant code, data, with project-specific details.

 ## NB: Data
-The datasets used in these projects have been was uploaded with their associated names.
+The datasets used in these projects are labeled according to their respective project files.
-To test the codes, you need to import each dataset associated with the project you have opened.
+To run the code, simply import the corresponding dataset for the specific project you're working with.